aspose-pdf/Aspose.PDF-Products/pdf/java/watermark/pdf/_index.md

  In order to watermark PDF file, we’ll use
  [Aspose.PDF for Java](https://products.aspose.com/pdf/java)
- API which is a feature-rich, powerful and easy to use warermarking API for Java platform.
+ API which is a feature-rich, powerful and easy to use watermarking API for Java platform.
 You can download its latest version directly from
  [Maven](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-pdf)
  and install it within your Maven-based project by adding the following configurations to the pom.xml.